Kentucky RV Camping

 Public Land offers many free RV dispersed camping opportunities.
 You can get free RV camping location tips from the USFS (USDA Forest Service) Ranger Districts.
 US Army Corps of Engineers (USACE) also has some free RV camping facilities.
 Boondocking and Dispersed Camping has more information about how find the best RV camping sites on public lands.

-The following are just a few examples of free RV camping locations available throughout Kentucky.
+The following are just a few examples of free Kentucky RV camping locations available.

 South of Highway-24, 6 free areas with boat ramps in the Land Between the Lakes National Recreation Area.
 No facilities, but dump stations, maps, and water at north and south welcome stations and at Golden Pond Visitor Center.